onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We need a shared and open trust layer in society

-The sheldom solomon quote about coming to terms with death
+The sheldom solomon quote about coming to terms with death "Come to terms with death.
+Thereafter anything is possible." - Sheldon Solomon

 Imagine a global slider “public truth” - imagine being able to crank it higher